Wassim-Rached/Wassim-Rached/README.md

 ### 👨‍💻 About Me
 - My name is Wassim Rached.
-- I'm a 20-year-old developer based in Douz Sud, Kébili, Tunisia.
+- I'm a Backend developer based in Douz Sud, Kébili, Tunisia.
 - Currently pursuing my studies at the Higher Institute of Technological Studies in Charguia.
 - I have expertise in both frontend and backend development.
 - Proficient in frontend technologies such as React, Angular, and Next.js.